 These nut-free, coconut flour Carrot Muffins are not only the perfect healthy lunchbox treat but are also delicious for breakfast.
+I've also tested this recipe using cassava flour for those that need a nut and coconut free recipe.
 The muffins have a lovely soft texture.
 The carrot, mild spices and a little honey provides the perfect sweetness to the muffins.
 I'm sure your children will love them and the sultanas can be omitted if desired.
 This recipe has been child tested.
 My grandchildren loved them but my hubby did also, so we had to hide them from him (he loved the texture).

 * Please click on the green icon next to the ingredients listed below for extra details and helpful information.

 Preheat oven to 170c (fan-forced).
 Line a large muffin tray with 10 muffin liners/wraps or grease with coconut oil.

-Add the coconut flour, arrowroot, golden flaxseed, cinnamon, allspice, baking soda and salt to a food processor.
+Add the coconut flour (or cassava flour), arrowroot, golden flaxseed, cinnamon, allspice, baking soda and salt to a food processor.
 Process for 8 - 10 seconds to mix and create a finer texture.

-Add in the eggs, coconut oil, honey, vanilla and apple cider vinegar, blend for 15 seconds then scrape down sides of the bowl.
-Scoop in the grated carrot and blend for 3 - 4 seconds only to distribute the carrot through the mixture.
+Add in the eggs, coconut oil, honey, vanilla and apple cider vinegar, blend for 15 seconds then scrape down the sides of the bowl.
+Scoop in the grated carrot and blend for 3 seconds only, just to distribute the carrot through the mixture but not chop up.
 Remove the blade and add in the sultanas and mix by hand.
+(If using cassava flour allow the mixture to sit for 5 minutes as the fibre in the flour will soak up a little more of the moisture.)

 Divide the mixture between 10 muffin cups and spread out evenly, then smooth the surface.

-Bake for 30 minutes or until the muffins become firm on top and just lightly golden around the edges.
+Bake for 30 minutes or until the muffins become firm on top.
 Allow to cool in the muffin tray for 15 minutes then transfer to a rack to finish cooling.

 The muffins can be served warm or cooled.
 Store for up to 3 days in an airtight container at room temperature or 7 days in the fridge.
 The muffins freeze well and when frozen they are easy to pop straight into your child's lunchbox.